 Phaplu to Mera Peak Climbing route is getting more popular each year due to the extraordinary and stunning scenery it offers.
 Moreover, you do not need any previous mountaineering experience if you are physically fit and have an enthusiasm for adventure.
 Neither has it demanded technical climbing.
 This is the highest peak allowed for climbing in Nepal.
 The climb is definitely a strenuous one being the highest peak, but the slopes rarely exceed 30 degrees and hence it is technically straightforward.

 Phaplu to Mera peak Halesi Treks Pvt.
-Ltd has designed this trip for adventure lovers and it was given one a proper acclimatization and hiking experience.
-Mera peak climb via Phaplu takes you from the lowland to the top of Mera peak with slow, gradual and interesting increase in the altitude which makes the trip more safer from altitude sickness, fun and adventurous.
-Mera Peak at 6476 meters, is one of the highest trekking peaks in Nepal and its summit panorama takes in five of the world's 8000-meter peaks - Kangchenjunga, Makalu, Lhotse, Everest and Cho Oyu.
+Ltd has designed this trip for adventure lovers and it was given one proper acclimatization and hiking experience.
+Mera peak climb via Phaplu takes you from the lowland to the top of Mera peak with a slow, gradual, and interesting increase in altitude which makes the trip safer from altitude sickness, fun, and adventure.
+Mera Peak at 6476 meters, is one of the highest trekking peaks in Nepal and its summit panorama takes in five of the world's 8000-meter peaks - Kangchenjunga, Makalu, Lhotse, Everest, and Cho Oyu.

 Day 01: Arrival in Kathmandu 1350m.